The First Star - from Reymont's "The Peasants" (Chłopi)

 Boryna and the others and Roch last of them all, came out to see.

-Yes, it was there, and just in the east, having pierced trough the somber curtains which hung round about it: it shone forth from the dark blue depths, and seemed to grow larger as they gazed upon it; gleaming brighter and brighter, nearer and neared, till Roch knelt down in the snow, and the others after him.
+Yes, it was there, and just in the east, having pierced trough the somber curtains which hung round about it: it shone forth from the dark blue depths, and seemed to grow larger as they gazed upon it; gleaming brighter and brighter, nearer and nearer, till Roch knelt down in the snow, and the others after him.

-“Lo, ‘tis the star the Three Wise Men”, he said; “the Star of Bethlehem, in whose gleaming our Lord was born—Blessed be His Holy Name!”
+“Lo, ‘tis the star of the Three Wise Men”, he said; “the Star of Bethlehem, in whose gleaming our Lord was born—Blessed be His Holy Name!”